AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

     end Show_Factorial;

 Here, we're using :ada:`Long_Long_Integer` for the computation and return type of the :ada:`Factorial` function.
+(We're using :ada:`Long_Long_Integer` because its range is probably the biggest possible on the machine, although that is not necessarily so.)
 The last number we're able to calculate before getting an exception is `20!`, which basically shows the limitation of standard integers for this kind of algorithms.
 If we use big integers instead, we can easily display all numbers up to `50!` (and more!):